vitessio/website/content/en/docs/16.0/reference/vreplication/reshard.md

 <div class="cmd">

-Usually, the target data (tables or shards) are deleted by Cancel.
-If this flag is used with MoveTables, target tables will not be deleted and, with Reshard, target shards will not be dropped.
+Usually, the target shards are dropped by `Cancel`.
+If this flag is used the target shards will not be dropped.

 </div>